grid-line

 And the real estate market is no exception.

-Many were able to virtually tour property due to virtual capabilities, such as:
+Many buyers are now able to virtually tour property due to fresh innovations and advances in technology, such as:

 • 3D Tours